United CEO’s letter: ‘I promise you we will do better’

-CHICAGO (AP) — Oscar Munoz, CEO of United Airlines’ parent company, has released three written statements in response to the backlash against the company since a customer was dragged from an oversold flight Sunday evening at Chicago’s O’Hare International Airport.
+CHICAGO (AP) — Oscar Munoz, CEO of United Airlines’ parent company, sent employees a letter Tuesday that was more contrite than his statement a day earlier about a passenger being dragged from a plane at Chicago’s O’Hare International Airport.

 The truly horrific event that occurred on this flight has elicited many responses from all of us: outrage, anger, disappointment.
 I share all of those sentiments, and one above all: my deepest apologies for what happened.
 Like you, I continue to be disturbed by what happened on this flight and I deeply apologize to the customer forcibly removed and to all the customers aboard.
 No one should ever be mistreated this way.